edgedelta/docs/docs/configuration/ccb.md

 The CCB is a service provided by Edge Delta to help generate and deploy configuration files used by the Edge Delta service.

-With the CCB, you can use the Edge Delta Admin portal to create and manage configuration files.
+With the CCB, you can use the Edge Delta App to create and manage configuration files.
 The CCB also automatically generates configuration API keys that are used to pre-configure agents during deployment.

 Additionally, CCB allows you to update and modify configuration files directly through the portal, which automatically propagates changes down to running agents.